 Designed by Robert Kinoshita (1914-2014, aged 100!) – who also designed Robbie the Robot from 1956’s FORBIDDEN PLANET (I always knew there was some kind of connection between those two robots!) – the Robot actually had a name, even though everyone just called him “Robot” (except Will, who called him “Robutt,” even as an adult in interviews!).
 He was Environmental Control Robot B9.
 Was it a phonetically charming name?
 Or was it coincidence that he became such a cute, funny, BENIGN presence?
 At one point he introduces himself to an alien as B9.
 At another point, he calls himself “the M3 model.”
 What can we expect from a bumbling bucket of bolts?

 Episode 01 tries hard.
 Narrator gleefully spouts terms that must have been very new to that TV generation; terms like “escape velocity” – when the Robinsons are already in deep space, way past the point of trying to escape the planet’s gravity with their velocity.
-And there’s a “weightless” scene, when they “turn off the artificial gravity,” which again, must have been so spanking new to viewers, that they get all giggly when floating around, no one aware that they shouldn’t EVER have gravity on the Jupiter 2 anyway, because it is not creating any centrifugal forces.
+And there’s a “weightless” scene, when Professor Robinson “turns off the artificial gravity,” which again, must have been so spanking new to viewers, that the Robinsons get all giggly when floating around (vicariously living the viewers’ fantasies), no one aware that there shouldn’t EVER be gravity on the Jupiter 2 anyway, because it is not creating any centrifugal forces.
 Then there’s the “hyperdrive” that malfunctions (long before it keeps malfunctioning for Han Solo) and shoots them to a region of space with “not one constellation you could recognize” – but there’s the Eagle Nebula right in front of them!
 This is not the Kessel Run, Professor Robinson – we’re in the constellation Serpens; work backwards from there…

 By this Episode 01, the series had already established most of its now-familiar orchestral themes to convey various levels of excitement, tension and fear, all composed by some young guy listed as “Johnny Williams”… yes, it’s John (JAWS, SUPERMAN, STAR WARS) Williams!
 No wonder those themes have reverberated around our heads for half a century!
 Especially when Johnny revamps the opening theme in Season 3, to that 7-stage countdown and epic, sweeping horns!